solana-foundation/solana-improvement-documents/proposals/lockout-violation-detection.md

 1. A database that we will store vote information ingested from gossip/turbine, which in turn will be consulted to detect lockout violations as follows.
-2. First we track all SlotHashes on the canonical/rooted fork in the database for the last epoch.
+2. Tracking of all SlotHashes on the canonical/rooted fork in the database for the last epoch.

 The following sections will go over the possible lockout violations that will